-Using SharePoint in a PPM environment means that alerts help to tell the story, and other included media (pictures, charts, discussions, etc.) illustrate and articulate the evolving situation.
-Additionally, geospatial tracking, tagging, ratings, “I like it” sentiments, etc. are now critical pieces of insight that fill in the blanks.
+When SharePoint is used in a PPM environment, alerts help to tell the story, and other included media (pictures, charts, discussions, etc.) illustrate and articulate the evolving situation.
+Additionally, geospatial tracking, tagging, ratings, “I like it” sentiments, and others are now critical pieces of insight that fill in the blanks.
 Think of these forms of metadata or visual cues like irrational numbers in the math world.
-They are values that exist, but cannot be expressed rationally.
-Human emotions, actions and gestures communicate a significant amount to any environment.
-PMs for the most part agree that communication is one of the more important components in a Project Management environment, and communication is defined as both verbal and non-verbal.
-Poker players read their competition by looking for the non-verbal cues, or “Tells,” that may give them just enough insight to make an informed decision.
-Together, SharePoint and Project can now offer “Tells” to decision makers related to the health, progress, status and future of their PPM environment.
+They are values that exist but cannot be expressed rationally.
+Human emotions, actions, and gestures communicate a significant amount to any environment.
+Project managers for the most part agree that communication is one of the more important components in a PM environment, and communication is defined as both verbal and nonverbal.
+Poker players read their competition by looking for the nonverbal cues, or tells, that may give them just enough insight to make an informed decision.
+Together, SharePoint and Project offer tells to decision makers related to the health, progress, status, and future of their PPM environment.

 Consider the wealth of honest, open conversations that happen among employees in any given day at the water cooler.
-While a lot of it may be of a personal nature, the work and project related bits are of a very high quality.
+While a lot of it may be of a personal nature, the work- and project-related bits are of a very high quality.
 The second that conversation ends, that information dies on the vine, and its value ceases to exist.
-By leveraging the power and familiarity people have with social networking this high quality, relevant information can be collected, stored, and used to further the project and eventually the business.
+By leveraging the power and familiarity people have with social networking, you can collect, store, and use this high-quality, relevant information to further the project and eventually the business.

 As organizations begin to realize the benefits of a fully networked environment, more and more methodologies and systems will become integrated.
-As the lines that used to define a non-networked legacy approach continue to fade, exceptional instances of these seamless integrations rise to the top of the pack and become ever so evident.
+As the lines that used to define a nonnetworked legacy approach continue to fade, exceptional instances of these seamless integrations rise to the top of the pack and become evident.

 Such is the case of pairing SharePoint and Project Server.
-Now, Project Server 2010 combines the power of both technologies to provide a powerful solution that effectively manages project, operational, development and all other types of work in an organization.
-Project Server 2010 leverages SharePoint Server capabilities including workspaces, forms, Excel Services, social networking, workflows, enterprise search and more to meet customers’ unique requirements.
-A common and familiar platform for both Project Server 2010 and SharePoint 2010 will help organizations get more value for their investment, streamline operations, save money and have direct impact to business results.
+Project Server 2010 combines the power of both technologies to provide a powerful solution that effectively manages project, operational, development, and all other types of work in an organization.
+Project Server 2010 leverages SharePoint Server capabilities including workspaces, forms, Excel Services, social networking, workflows, enterprise search, and more to meet customers’ unique requirements.
+A common and familiar platform for both Project Server 2010 and SharePoint 2010 will help organizations get more value for their investment, streamline operations, save money, and have direct impact to business results.

-Project Management as the Practitioner Wants It
+Project Management as Practitioners Want It

-Managing projects, information and stakeholder objectives is complex, and complexity elevates risk—threatening project delivery and the ability to meet strategic objectives.
+Managing projects, information, and stakeholder objectives is complex, and complexity elevates risk, which threatens project delivery and the ability to meet strategic objectives.
 Complexity also elevates opportunity.
-Project 2010 democratizes Project Management by enabling individuals in teams of all sizes to quickly plan, manage and deliver work on time and on budget.
-It brings the ease of use from Excel to the Project platform to connect to these broader audiences of PMs.
+Project 2010 democratizes PM by enabling individuals in teams of all sizes to quickly plan, manage, and deliver work on time and on budget.
+It brings the ease of use from Excel to the Project platform to connect to these broader PM audiences[AU: to this point “PM” has been used exclusively for project management, not project managers; please ensure consistency].
 Project Professional connects to two servers to facilitate teams to collaborate around work.
-The first connection is to the SharePoint server tasks list which allows PMs to publish their plans where their project team lives and then automate status collection through the distributed task lists.
-The other server connection is to Project Server 2010, and this provides for a unified project and portfolio management solution (Figure 7.1).
+The first connection is to the SharePoint server tasks list which allows project managers to publish their plans where their project team lives and then automate status collection through distributed task lists.
+The other server connection is to Project Server 2010, which provides for a unified PPM solution.
+(See Figure 7.1.)

-Figure 7.1: Project Server 2010 part of SharePoint Server 2010 Universe (Source: Advisicon) [07-01-projectServer2010PartOfSharePointServer2010Universe.ai]
+Figure 7.1 Project Server 2010 Part of SharePoint Server 2010 Universe [07-01-projectServer2010PartOfSharePointServer2010Universe.ai]